 AE Data records from the Laboratory of Plant Ecology, Ghent University

 There are layers to the sound of plants concerned with principle forces: light, air and water.
 The first layer of sound comes from the body growth and movement toward sunlight.
-On a solar path.
+On the solar path.
 Plants eat light.
-The second, third and forth layers are thousands of “events” occurring as specific cells fill and empty with air and water.
+The next layers are thousands of “events” occurring as specific cells fill and empty with air and water.
 Scientifically you would say it’s the flow of water and the formation of air bubbles in xylem vessels.
 Between hydration to dehydration and back again.
 Just like humans and all non-human beings, oscillating between charging and recharging.

-The term 'Plant Data’ is more accurate, and clean than 'Plant Music’.
+The term 'Plant Data’ is more accurate than 'Plant Music’.
 It holds plants in a higher regard, in that, we are not projecting our ideas on them and how they might sound.
 Afterall, plants are still mysterious in many ways and we have more to learn and unlearn about them.

 When converting sound wave data points from one being to anothers ears, time is also a curious component.
 Plants live much slower than us, or so we assume, so a three minute 'song' does not really apply.
 Our score has been written in another dimension.
 In the end, we produced a 24 hour multi-channel work that is synchronised with the sun, like clockwork, but also alive, wild and radiant, like the data.